Life is Calling. How far will you go?

 - Attend a Peace Corps Event: Go to a general information meeting. there you will learn the basics about the Peace Corps mission and its programs overseas.
 See the calendar of events or go to the Peace Corps website for a complete listing of recruiting events.

 - Study a foreign language: The ability to learn a new language is an important ingredient in a successful Peace Corps experience.
 Many volunteer assignments require at least one-year of college level French or Spanish.
+Visit KU's School of Languages for more information.

 - Volunteer in your community: Getting involved in the KU or Lawrence community will help you gain the organizational and leadership skills that you'll need as a Peace Corps volunteer.
 If you are not sure how to get started, visit the Center for Community Outreach.